 What are the due dates?

-Grant applications are due on or before November 1 and March 1 each academic year.
-Click here for the new online Application Form with instructions for submission.
+Grant applications are due on or before the first Monday of November and the first Mondy of March each academic year.
+Click here for the Application Form with instructions for submission.

-What are the criteria used to evaluate my proposal?
+What criteria are used to evaulate my application?

-What have other faculty members done with their grants?
+What have have other faculty members done with their grants?